dexturr/eslint-plugin-ember-extra-linting/docs/rules/ember-no-double-sets.md

-# Use setProperties over multiple sets (ember-no-double-sets)
+# Use setProperties if you need to set mutiple properties on the same object (ember-no-double-sets)

 Please describe the origin of the rule here.